bryan-lolordo/Home_Sales/README.md

-# Home_Sales
+# Home_Sales SparkSQL Analytics Project
-Big Data analysis of home sales data

-### Background

-In this challenge, you'll use your knowledge of SparkSQL to determine key metrics about home sales data.
-Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+## Project Overview
+This project is a comprehensive exercise in utilizing Apache SparkSQL for advanced data analysis.
+The focus is on extracting insights from a home sales dataset, emphasizing data manipulation, query optimization, and performance benchmarking in a Spark environment.
+This challenge serves as a demonstration of proficiency in handling big data analytics using SparkSQL.

+## Initial Setup
+- **Repository Initialization**: Create a repository named `Home_Sales` on GitHub.
+This repository should be standalone and not linked to any existing projects.
+- **Local Repository Setup**: Clone the `Home_Sales` repository to your local machine to begin development.
+- **Version Control**: Ensure consistent commits and pushes to GitHub to maintain a history of changes and developments.

+## Required Files
+- **Module 22 Challenge Files**: Download and utilize these files as a starting point for the project.

-### Instructions
+## Project Instructions
+1. **File Preparation**: Rename `Home_Sales_starter_code.ipynb` to `Home_Sales.ipynb`.

-1. Import the necessary PySpark SQL functions for this assignment.
+2. **Import Libraries**: Ensure all necessary PySpark SQL libraries are imported for the analysis.

-2. Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.
+3. **Data Loading**: Load the `home_sales_revised.csv` file into a Spark DataFrame.

-3. Create a temporary table called home_sales.
+4. **Temporary Table Creation**: Construct a temporary table named `home_sales` for data manipulation.

-4. Answer the following questions using SparkSQL:

-5. What is the average price for a four-bedroom house sold for each year?
-Round off your answer to two decimal places.
+5. **Data Analysis Tasks**: Using SparkSQL, perform the following analysis tasks with results rounded to two decimal places:
+   - Compute the average selling price of four-bedroom houses per year.

-6. What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
-Round off your answer to two decimal places.
+   - Determine the average selling price of homes with three bedrooms and three bathrooms, segmented by year of construction.

-7. What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
-Round off your answer to two decimal places.
+   - Analyze the average selling price for homes matching specific criteria (three bedrooms, three bathrooms, two floors, and a minimum of 2,000 square feet) by construction year.

-8. What is the "view" rating for homes costing more than or equal to $350,000?
-Determine the run time for this query, and round off your answer to two decimal places.

-9. Cache your temporary table home_sales.

-10. Check if your temporary table is cached.

-11. Using the cached data, run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
-Determine the runtime and compare it to uncached runtime.
+   - Assess the "view" rating for homes priced at or above $350,000, including the query's runtime performance.
+6. **Caching Strategy**: Implement caching for the `home_sales` temporary table.
+7. **Cache Verification**: Confirm the successful caching of the table.
+8. **Performance Analysis**: Execute and compare the runtime of the view rating query on both cached and uncached data.

-12. Partition by the "date_built" field on the formatted parquet home sales data.
+9. **Data Partitioning**: Apply data partitioning by the "date_built" field and format the data in parquet.

-13. Create a temporary table for the parquet data.
+10. **Parquet Temporary Table**: Establish a temporary table for the parquet-formatted data.

-14. Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
-Determine the runtime and compare it to uncached runtime.

-15. Uncache the home_sales temporary table.

-16. Verify that the home_sales temporary table is uncached using PySpark.

-17. Download your Home_Sales.ipynb file and upload it into your "Home_Sales" GitHub repository.
+11. **Query Execution on Parquet Data**: Perform the view rating query on the parquet data, noting runtime and comparing it with previous executions.
+12. **Table Uncaching**: Remove the `home_sales` table from cache.
+13. **Cache Status Verification**: Ensure the `home_sales` table is successfully uncached.